Magret-Oladunjoye/uncertainty-aware-forecasting/README.md

 # Olive Weather Forecasting – MSc Thesis Project

-This repository contains the code pipeline for my MSc thesis:
+This repository contains the code pipeline for my MSc thesis.
-**"Hybrid Weather Forecasting for Olive-Producing Regions"**

 The project focuses on developing a forecasting model tailored for olive cultivation, combining deep learning with uncertainty-aware Bayesian methods.

 ## Project Summary